David’s Talk #2 Early RecoveryDavid's Talk

-David is the former ED and Founder of Last Door Recovery Society with over 35 years of addiction treatment experience, David recently celebrated 36 years in recovery, hear his series of talks on addictDDddion treatment and recovery.
+David Pavlus is the founder and former Executive Director of Last Door Recovery Society, with over 35 years of addiction treatment experience.
+David recently celebrated 36 years in recovery, these are his legacy talks, a series on addiction treatment and recovery.

 Addiction, the early days in recovery.